madjugglers/pattern-book/03_four_person_patterns.md

 In Steve's version, for the odd numbered passes, A and D always pass to each other, and B and C always pass to each other.
 For the even numbered passes, three jugglers pass to each other in a triangle.
 The juggler not in the triangle will be bumped off its leaf.

-The 1st of Steve's versions has inside passing triangles, the 2nd has outside passing triangles, and the 3rd toggles between outside and inside passing triangles.
-Steve Otteson created these variations.
+You get three variations based on inside-only, outside-only, or alternating passes.

 ## Spinny patterns